yaronf/mint/README-pinning.md

-This is an implementation of https://datatracker.ietf.org/doc/draft-sheffer-tls-pinning-ticket/.
+This is an implementation of [draft-sheffer-tls-pinning-ticket](https://datatracker.ietf.org/doc/draft-sheffer-tls-pinning-ticket/) and a fork of the [Mint](https://github.com/bifurcation/mint) TLS 1.3 implementation.

 # Overview

 This proposed solution **pins** (fixes) the server's identity by only reconnecting a client to the server if the server can prove that it has access to a long-term key and therefore can decrypt a **ticket** stored on the client.
+This is more secure than simply relying on the server's PKI certificate, and easier to use than [HPKP](https://tools.ietf.org/html/rfc7469).

 # This is Not Production-Ready